Ibotenic acid

+Use and effects

+Ibotenic acid acts as a prodrug to muscimol, with approximately 10-20% being converted to muscimol via decarboxylation in the gastrointestinal tract following oral ingestion.
+It also has substantial pharmacological activity on its own, producing excitatory effects such as agitation.
+Some preparation methods of Amanita muscaria, such as drying or heating, decarboxylate a portion of ibotenic acid into muscimol prior to consumption.
+Substantial amounts of ibotenic acid and muscimol are excreted rapidly in urine following consumption, underpinning historical accounts of Siberian urine recycling practices involving Amanita muscaria mushrooms.
+Threshold psychoactive effects of muscimol occur at a dose of 6 mg, whereas threshold effects of ibotenic acid occur with doses 5-10 times higher, or about 30-60 mg.
+The onset of ibotenic acid is slow, with full effects developing after 2-3 hours, while the duration is 6-8 hours.

 Biological properties

 Mechanism of action

 Amanita muscaria, which contains ibotenic acid.

 Ibotenic acid acts as a potent agonist of the NMDA and group I (mGluR1 and mGluR5) and II (mGluR2 and mGluR3) metabotropic glutamate receptors.
 It is inactive at group III mGluRs.
 Ibotenic acid also acts as a weak agonist of the AMPA and kainate receptors.
-In addition, due to in vivo decarboxylation into muscimol, it acts indirectly as a potent GABA_{A} and GABA_{A}-ρ receptor agonist.
+In vivo decarboxylation converts ibotenic acid into muscimol, which acts as a potent GABA_{A} and GABA_{A}-ρ receptor agonist.
 Unlike muscimol—the principal psychoactive constituent of Amanita muscaria that is understood to cause sedation and delirium—ibotenic acid's psychoactive effects are not known independent of its serving as a prodrug to muscimol, although some researchers have speculated that it would act as a stimulant.

 Ibotenic acid is an agonist of glutamate receptors, specifically at both the N-methyl-D-aspartate, or NMDA, and trans-ACPD receptor sites in multiple systems in the central nervous system.
 Ibotenic neurotoxicity can be enhanced by glycine and blocked by dizocilpine.
 Dizocilpine acts as an uncompetitive antagonist at NMDA receptors.

 Ibotenic acid toxicity comes from activation of the NMDA receptors.
 NMDA receptors are related to synaptic plasticity and work with metabotropic glutamate receptors to establish long term potentiation or LTP.
 The process of long term potentiation is believed to be related to the acquisition of information.
 The NMDA receptor functions properly by allowing Ca^{2+} ions to pass through after activation at the receptor site.